lamastex/mrs2/companions/mrs-1.0-YatracosThis/README.md

 ---
 ## 3. Check bounds of Theorems 2 and 3
 The program `CheckBounds` calls the function `AdaptiveHistogramValidation::getMDETheoremValues` to obtain the required values to check the bounds of Theorems 2 and 3 of the JJSD paper (in revision).
 Data generated from  `fobj` density objects will be used to check the bounds.
+The current set up is such that data points are generated from a standard uniform distribution.
+To use another density object, edit line *100* and the root box (line *96*) if necessary.

 The required values for checking bounds: